Transforming Diabetes Care in Wales National Networking Forum

 Your expert speakers

-This inspiring NHS educational forum will bring together diabetes healthcare professionals from across Wales to connect, collaborate and learn from each other’s experiences.
-Speakers include:
+This inspiring NHS educational forum brought together diabetes healthcare professionals from across Wales to connect, collaborate and learn from each other’s experiences.
+Speakers included:

 Dr Sarah Davies